 The school environment promotes mediocrity across a stretch of subjects which may or may not be of interest to us.

+Find your passion and purpose in life, because it is integral to your happiness.
 Entrepreneurship is huge now – with people trying to break away from the 9-5 to work for themselves and their own personal and financial gain.
 But is it not sad, that it’s not until we emerge from the education system and thrown into the working world, that we begin to pursue our #passionprojects?

 A textbook, your boss and society can’t tell you what you love.
 You need to realize this on your own.